Aditya Birla Real Estate Limited (BOM:500040)

 Fiscal Year 2026

-Q3 FY26 saw record pre-sales and collections, driven by premium housing demand and successful launches.
-Management remains confident in meeting FY26 and FY28 sales targets, with a strong pipeline and robust cash flows supporting growth.
+Q3 FY26 saw record pre-sales and collections, driven by premium housing demand and successful launches in key markets.
+Guidance for FY26 and FY28 remains strong, with robust BD pipeline, healthy margins, and a comfortable debt position supporting future growth.

 Sales bookings surged 111% sequentially in Q2 FY26, with strong demand in luxury housing and robust launch pipeline ahead.
 Cash flow is set to improve with upcoming collections, and the company remains confident in achieving its FY26 targets.